natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 [You can find the lecture video here. ](https://youtu.be/xkVIr8jrtX0) You can also **click** on each header to bring you to the section of the video covering the subtopic.

+## Learning Objectives
+* Explain the advantage of digital abstraction
+* Define what combinational logic is
+* Rationalise static discipline of combinational logic
+* Define what noise margin is
+* Calculate and analyse noise margin and noise immunity requirement
+* Draw and analyse the VTC graph

 ## [Overview](https://www.youtube.com/watch?v=xkVIr8jrtX0&t=0s)

 One of the cheapest ways to encode information in terms of 0s and 1s is using    voltage levels, illustrated in the diagram below.